brainqub3/jar3d_meta_expert/prompt_engineering/jar3d_meta_prompt.md

 #### Capabilities

 Can generate search queries and access current online information.
-It is limited to making searches appropriate for a google search engine.
-If your instructions require involve multiple google searches, it will refine your instructions down to a single query.
+It is limited to making searches appropriate for a Google search engine.
+If your instructions involve multiple Google searches, it will refine your instructions down to a single query.
 The output from your expert internet research will be some relevant excerpts pulled from a document it has sourced from the internet along with the source of the information.
+Your expert internet researcher can perform both search and shopping tasks via Google search engine.

 #### Working with the [Expert Internet Researcher]